Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 - Secure the plates in a row on the floor, alternating colors.
 Have your kids move around by only stepping on a specific color.

-- Or have them do an activity based on the color of the plate.
+- You can also have them do an activity based on the color of the plate.
 For example, the red plate requires “X” jumping jacks.

-- Make a trail, placing the plates at varying distances apart.
+- Make a trail by placing the plates at varying distances apart.
 Then, have your kids follow the path by taking SMALL steps for the plates close together and GIANT steps for the plates far apart.

 Whether you engage in a classic outdoor game, go on a scavenger hunt, or build an obstacle course with jumbo building blocks, the actual name of the game is to get your kids moving.